Call for Research Proposals 2016

 - Data, computer, and network security

-- Hardware and embedded systems security
+- Hardware and embedded systems security, security of Internet of Things

 - Cybersecurity oriented cryptography and cryptanalysis